 New Zealand's major banks, including ANZNZ, remain exposed to wholesale funding conditions and in particular, offshore funding markets.
-That said, the bank maintains a strong deposit franchise, its proportion of loans to customer deposits remained largely stable at 113% as of March 2023, an improvement from the pre-COVID level of 121% as of March 2019.
-However, we expect these trends to start to reverse as rising living costs and higher mortgage repayments reduce the saving capacity of households.
+That said, the bank maintains a strong deposit franchise.
+The bank's proportion of loans to customer deposits remained largely stable at 113% as of September 2023, an improvement from the pre-COVID level of 122% as of September 2019.